 The following items are required for lawful application of a provisional driving permit within Trinidad & Tobago:

-- One (1) form of national identification – Electoral Identification Card and Birth Certificate or valid Passport
+- One (1) form of national identification – Electoral Identification Card and Birth Certificate together or solely a valid Passport

-- Three (3) passport size photographs full frontal view (green background).
+- Four (4) passport size photographs with green background (full frontal view of the face ears in viewing).
 The photographs of the applicant should not be taken more than six (6) months before the date of the submission of the application.

-Applications for Class 2 – Wheel Tractor machines and persons with special disabilities must also complete a Form of Medical Certificate No. 12 with their application to certify their health and competence to operate the desired class of vehicle they are applying to drive.
+Applications for Class 2 – Wheel Tractor machines: applicants must complete a Form of Medical Certificate No. 12 with their application to certify their health and competence to operate the desired class of vehicle they are applying to drive.
 Applicants must produce a recent passport size photograph along with their application.